Contact with the outside world

 All prisoners have the right to receive visits

-Some inmates expressed their concern to a CPT delegation about not being able to visit a relative who was executing a sentence in a different block of the same facility.
+Some inmates signalled to a CPT delegation their inability to visit incarcerated relatives in different blocks of the same institution.

 Visit permits are granted